pgailinas/videoqa-representation-comparison/docs/index.md

 The **Baseline Pipeline** establishes a performance reference by processing the original NExT-QA videos directly with the Qwen2-VL-7B multimodal foundation model.
 This pipeline provides the benchmark against which all representation-based approaches are compared.

-The **Pretrained Representation Pipeline** generates CLIP video embeddings from the NExT-QA videos together with CLIP text embeddings for the corresponding questions and answer choices.
+The **Pretrained Representation Pipeline** uses reusable CLIP text embeddings together with reusable pretrained CLIP video embeddings.
 These shared representations are evaluated using a common downstream multiple-choice VideoQA classifier.

 The **Autoencoder Representation Pipeline** trains a self-supervised video autoencoder using the NExT-QA videos, generates segment-level and video-level latent representations, and prepares evaluation representation datasets for downstream VideoQA classification.
-As with the pretrained pipeline, CLIP text representations and the same downstream classifier are used to evaluate VideoQA performance.
+As with the pretrained pipeline, the reusable shared CLIP text embedding dataset and the same downstream classifier are used to evaluate VideoQA performance.

 By using identical text representations, classification methods, and evaluation procedures for both representation-based pipelines, the experimental framework isolates the impact of the video representation itself.
 This controlled design enables direct comparison between pretrained and learned representations while providing a consistent baseline through Qwen2-VL-7B.